pkoelich/Vancouver_CityScope/README.md

 #### Accessibility Index Weighting & Analysis

-Our Accessibility Index incorporated weighting
+Our Accessibility Index incorporated weighting based on proximity to public transport spots.
+However, there is some evidence that users are willing to walk further to reach a skytrain station versus a bus stop.
+Thus, a limitation of our analysis was that we did not calculate a separate service area buffer for skytrain stations with distances that are further away in comparison to bus stops.
+By having both of a service area for both skytrain stations and bus stops that are weighted by proximity to that stop, and performing a weighted linear combination of both, we can produce a more comprehensive analysis.

 #### **Network Dataset**

-Due to the lack of sidewalk data available for the City of Vancouver that would be considered open data, our network dataset for walking was creating with the City of Vancouver's Open Data of public streets and lanes (alleyways).
+Due to the lack of sidewalk data available for the City of Vancouver that would be considered open data, our network dataset for walking was created with the City of Vancouver's Open Data of public streets and lanes (alleyways).
 The public streets and lanes data is spatially represented as centrelines.
-While these streets do have sidewalks in real life,
+While these streets do have sidewalks in real life, it is not entirely accurate to assume that the centrelines are the sidewalks.
+In addition, we were not able to simulate crosswalks, therefore the network is treating distances as if you were in the middle of the street.
+This could affect the distance calculation in the service area, albeit minimally.

 ## Data dictionary